elixir-editors/elixir-tmbundle/README.markdown

 It provides syntax highlighting, snippets, and keybindings.
 Contributions and extensions are welcome!

+## Alternative: ElixirSyntax and ST4

+Note that the [ElixirSyntax](https://packagecontrol.io/packages/ElixirSyntax) package exists as an alternative providing a more up-to-date experience and is available for Sublime Text 4.

 ## Installation

 If you are using **TextMate 2** you can install from Preferences → Bundles.
 To install manually type the following commands in your shell: